Kolkata Metro: Rolling stock

 Old BHEL Non AC rakes.
-These were operational in blue line from 1984 to 2018.
+These were operational on the Blue Line from 1984 to 2018.

 ICF BHEL rakes.
-These are operational only in Blue and Yellow lines since 2010 & 2025.
+These are operational only on the Blue and Yellow Liness since 2010 and 2025.

 ICF\MEDHA rakes.
-These are operational in Blue line since 2019 and Yellow, Purple and Orange line since their inauguration.
+These are operational on the Blue Line since 2019 and the Yellow, Purple and Orange Lines since their inauguration.

 CRRC Dalian rakes.
-These are operational only in Blue line and Yellow since 2023 & 2025.
+These are operational only on the Blue Line and the Yellow Line since 2023 and 2025.